 - Verify that your ZIP code is correct.

 - Select the plus sign (+) to expand the Filter menu.

 - Select the minus sign (-) to collapse the Filter menu.

 - Select the directional arrows in the first row to browse up to 13 days of programming.

-- Select the day of week and date to update Guide.
+- Select the day of week and date to update the Guide.

 - Select the directional arrows in the second row to advance programming times.